wmercurio/gregcaporaso.github.com/teaching/_sources/courses/bio299_spring_2013/homework_assignments.txt

 	!process_sff.py -i ./

 The steps in the `QIIME Overview Tutorial <http://qiime.org/tutorials/tutorial.html>`_ are the next place to go from here.
 Good luck!

-	E-mail your files as three separate attachments to jc33@nau.edu.

 Homework 5: Metrics of diversity (15 points)
 --------------------------------------------